fatmakrich/NYC_Crime_Prediction/README.md

 6. **Scientific Contribution**:
    - The findings of this project were consolidated and presented in a scientific paper titled **"NYC Crime Prediction"**.
-   - The paper, available as `paper.pdf`, highlights the methodology, results and implications of the study.
+   - The paper highlights the methodology, results and implications of the study.
+     You can view the paper [here](./paper.pdf).
    - It serves as a comprehensive resource for academics, law enforcement and urban policy planners interested in crime prediction and urban safety strategies.